The Harms that People Suffer

 Nevertheless, for the many who fall deeper into gambling addiction, the harms can be immense and difficult to unravel.

-Martin in his brave interview highlights such harms.
-There can be little doubt after watching it that gambling addiction is itself a serious mental and emotional agony.
-His inner experiences which he shares for us are unquestionably signs of a severe illness.
+The four brave people who tell of the devastation gambling brought to their lives in our film, One Last Spin provide powerful testimony of the harms that can befall anybody.
+There can be little doubt after watching the film that gambling addiction is itself a serious mental and emotional agony.
+The inner experiences which are shared with us are unquestionably signs of a severe illness.

 Below, we outline the surrounding complexities which surround the illness.